Jeshibu/Playnite-wiki/Known-Issues.md

 ### General performance issues

 Custom themes and extensions can greatly affect Playnite's performance.
-If you start experiencing issues with performance, try switching to default and disable 3rd party extensions to see if it fixes the issue.
+If you start experiencing issues with performance, try switching to default theme and disable 3rd party extensions to see if it fixes the issue.
 You can quickly test it by starting Playnite in "Safe mode" from Help menu.

 ### Graphical glitches with hardware acceleration enabled